hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 ### Content Extraction

-As can be noticed from the [event structure interfaces](#event-structure), most content can be found in the form of `ChangeEventElement` instances.
+As can be noticed from the [record structure interfaces](#record-structure), most content can be found in the form of `RecordPart` instances.

-Such an object is basically an encapsulated JSON message (part of the original, big event message) and offers two main methods to access the
+Such an object is basically an encapsulated JSON message (part of the original, big message) and offers two main methods to access the
 data:

 * mapping the entire content to a **POJO** directly